isobelbutler/Profile-README/README.md

 #### What are my strengths?

 - Finding <strong>patterns</strong>, creative <strong>problem-solving</strong>, and <strong>logical</strong> thinking :microscope:
 - <strong>Design</strong>.
-I was the Asst.
-Art Director on MasterChef :clapper: and worked in the TV Art Department for 5 years
+I was the Art Director on MasterChef :clapper: and worked in the TV Art Department for 5 years
 - <strong>People</strong>.
 Getting along with a variety of personalities was central to my TV career.
 Being able to communicate clearly and have a laugh despite tight deadlines, high pressure, and 16 hour days is one of the learnings I'm most grateful for.
 - <strong>Language</strong>.
 I studied English Language and Literature :green_book: at the University of Leeds :mortar_board: and love finding patterns and analysing their implications.